Terms of Business

 Introducer for Lending Services

 In some instances however, we may refer you to third party institutions who offer solutions for lending based services.
-Where Coole Bevis Wealth Management Limited make a referral to a third party institution for lending services we are acting in the capacity as an introducer and are not making a recommendation or providing advice as to the suitability of an underlying product or service.
+Where Coole Bevis Wealth Management make a referral to a third party institution for lending services we are acting in the capacity as an introducer and are not making a recommendation or providing advice as to the suitability of an underlying product or service.
+We are a credit broker and not a lender.

-- We recognise that our clients have differing needs and we offer core services, with some optional services which can be added, ensuring that we can tailor our services specifically to your requirements
+Optional services which can be added, ensuring that we can tailor our work to your specific requirements.

 Where we send investment applications on your behalf to third parties (e.g. to put an investment into force), we will take all sufficient steps to ensure that we obtain the best possible result for you.
 This is referred to as ‘best execution’.